Proven-Paradox/shaper-system/Handbook.md

 Range: None
 Targets: Self
 Cost: 1 MP or 2 HP (your choice)
+Effect: Choose one of the following:
-Effect: Increase your value along a [Buff Track](#buff-tracks) of your choice.
+* Increase your value along a [Buff Track](#buff-tracks) of your choice.
 You can only increase the value up to 0.
-Alternatively, you may reduce the duration of a [Status Ailment](#status-ailments) by 2 Rounds.
+* Reduce the duration of a [Status Ailment](#status-ailments) affecting you by 2 Rounds.
+* Regain MP equal to twice your [Hero Tier](#hero-tier).

 Description: Taking a moment to shake off a hindering effect.
-This could represent taking a moment to catch your breath, scraping off some fluid that is hindering your combat ability, batting away distractions, a short counterspell, or something similar.
+This could represent taking a moment to catch your breath, scraping off some fluid that is hindering your combat ability, batting away distractions, scrounging the area for ammo, or something similar.

 #### Shove
 Attack